 I do work with the plants myself in the greenhouse and in the field, but I also do a lot of laboratory work and also a lot of work on the computer.
 This mix of different activities is what I like the most about my work: It is very diverse.

-Looking at and after my plants in the glasshouse is very important, as I need healthy and happy plants to collect leaf tissue for different experiments or cross two different plants with each other.
+Looking at and after my plants in the glasshouse is very important, as I need healthy plants to analyse, collect leaf tissue from (for different experiments) or cross two different plants with each other.
+This is something I do in the morning, as it is a) very important and b) cooler in the glasshouse (you do not want to work in a hot glasshouse! *yikes*)

-In late spring and during summer I will also nip out to take a look at my plants growing in open fields: That can take up quite some time, but it is nice to get out of the laboratory/greenhouse.
+In late spring and during summer I will also nip out to the our fields to look at and collect leaves/grains/etc from my plants growing there: That can take up quite some time, but it is nice to get out of the laboratory/greenhouse/office.
+Again, the best time to do this is in the morning (nice and cool).

-And of course I also spend time in the laboratory performing experiments, which can be great fun.
+And of course I also spend lots of time in the laboratory performing experiments, which can be great fun.
+This takes up most of my time; some experiemnts are short (1 hour) and some can take several days to finish.

 How would you describe yourself in 3 words?